-- Make sure to cover the entire racks well and pat down the rub.
-It’s called a rub for a reason…. rub rub rub and pat pat pat on both sides, you want a really nice coating!
+- Make sure to cover the entire rack well and pat down the rub.
+It’s called a rub for a reason…. rub rub rub and a pat pat pat on both sides, you want a really nice coating!

 - You can cook the ribs in the oven or on the grill.

 - This makes the best Grilled Baby Back Ribs rub.

 - It’s a delicious pork rub in general – try it with our Boston Butt on the Grill or Smoked Pork Butt.

 - I love Air Fryer Baby Back Ribs made with this rub.